-Always remember that you set the tone for the Challenge.
+Always remember that, as Captain, you set the tone for the Challenge.
 Liken this to getting married.
 Imagine that you are ecstatic to be getting married.
 You can’t wait for the big day.
 You are filled with energy, happy, and anxiously awaiting the big day.

 Other people would be excited, too, right?

 Now contrast this to the person who downplays his or her wedding.

 “It’s no big deal.
 We’ve been together for ten years, so we are basically already married for all intents and purposes.
 Now we just need the piece of paper.
 Show up if you can, but don’t sweat it.”